Osbaldwick: Geography

-Osbaldwick is now effectively a suburb of York, about 2 mi east of the city.
-The village proper lies mostly along one street called Osbaldwick Village.
-Newer housing surrounds this and Osbaldwick is now effectively bounded on three sides by the A1079 to the south, the A64 that forms part of York's Ring Road) to the east and by green-belt land to the north.
+The village proper lies around the rectangle of streets formed by Osbaldwick Village and Osbaldwick Lane.
+At its heart is a village green with a road running through.
+Newer housing surrounds the rectangle, and Osbaldwick is now effectively bounded on three sides by Hull Road to the south, the A64 (that forms part of York's ring road) to the east and by green-belt land to the north.
 To the west, newer housing merges into the Tang Hall district.

-Light industrial/trading estates exist to the east of the village heading towards Murton) and along Osbaldwick Link Road which links it to the A1079.
-A new (2006) housing development built in 2006, known as Murton Gardens, was built by Wimpey Homes on the link road on the site of a farm building and surrounding fields.
-A development known as Derwenthorpe was granted planning permission on 10 May 2007 for the green-belt land north of the village.
+Small industrial and trading estates exist to the east of the village (heading towards Murton), and along Osbaldwick Link Road which links it to the A1079.
+Organisations based here include the Yorkshire Gardens Trust, Brew York and Shouksmiths.
+There is also a high-voltage substation.

+A 2006 housing development named Beckett Drive was built by Wimpey Homes by Osbaldwick Link Road on the site of a farm building and surrounding fields.
+A larger development, originally named New Osbaldwick and later named Derwenthorpe, was granted planning permission on 10 May 2007 for green-belt land north of the village.
 Some farmland also exists between Osbaldwick and Murton.

-Osbaldwick Beck runs through the village and is part of the tributary system of the River Foss.
+Osbaldwick Beck runs through the village green, and is part of the tributary system of the River Foss.

 Demography

 The 1881 UK census recorded the population as 340.

+This number barely varied over the 19th century.

+However, as a result of new estates being built and York's slum clearances of the 1920s and 30s, the population rose to almost 2,000 by 1931.

-According to the 2001 UK census the parish had a population of 2,726, of whom 2,299 were over the age of sixteen years and 1,115 of those were in employment.
+As of the 2001 UK census, the parish had a population of 2,726, of whom 2,299 were over the age of sixteen years and 1,115 were in employment.
 There were 1,200 dwellings of which 364 were detached.
+The population of the civil parish as taken at the 2011 census was 2,902.

+Latterly, because of Osbaldwick's proximity to the University of York, it has started to take on the character of a student quarter.